ZadziornyZdzichu/ZadziornyZdzichu/README.md

-Below is an example of a `README.md` for a fictional person who is homeless, loves cats, and programs in BASIC.
-This README aims to capture their unique background and interests in a compelling and respectful way.

----

 # Zdzichu Zadziorny

 Hello there!
 I'm Zdzichu, a passionate programmer and cat enthusiast who currently navigates the complexities of being without a fixed address.
 Despite my current circumstances, I remain devoted to exploring the vast realms of technology, particularly through the lens of BASIC programming, while advocating for the welfare of my feline friends.